greiginsydney/captureKNX/docs/step3-setup-the-Pi.md

 ![image](https://github.com/user-attachments/assets/f9723c88-8f30-4699-b85e-9b024a3c1fe0)

 37. Reconnect to the Pi after it reboots and return to Step 35.
-(Pressing up-arrow should offer you the `sudo -E -H ./setup.sh` command to save you re-typing it.)
+(Pressing up-arrow should offer you the `sudo ./setup.sh` command to save you re-typing it.)

 38. It will seem to instantly prompt for another reboot.
 Consent to that and again up-arrow to re-run setup when you re-connect: